rites-raj/rites-raj/README.md

 - 📚 Studying: Pursuing a bachelor's degree in Statistics.
 - 💻 Career Aspirations: Eager to enter the IT field, particularly in Data Science.

-🚀 I'm passionate about the world of data and the exciting career opportunities it offers.
-Feel free to connect with me, and let's explore the data-driven future together!
+🚀 I'm passionate about data-driven insights, problem-solving, and coding solutions that make a positive impact.

+💡 Feel free to explore my repositories to see my coding projects and experiments.
+Let's connect and collaborate on exciting tech endeavors!

+🌟 Thank you for visiting, and let's code the future together!